MARS-Group-HAW/esida-db/README.md

 The Data Hub is available at [http://localhost/](http://localhost/) - though it is empty at the moment and not everything works.
 To set it up follow these steps:

+After you make changes to the source files, you need to rebuild the Docker container.
+For this follow these steps:

+    $ docker-compose stop     # make sure the containers are not running
+    $ docker-compose rm esida # remove the currently build container
+    $ docker-compose up -d    # this should rebuild the container and reflect your code changes

 Enter the Docker container (Docker GUI CLI or `$ docker-compose exec esida bash`) and run the following commands.
 Those are only required to be run after the first setup.